Skip to Content

 Can You Pay off Your Cruise Account With Cash?

-Paying in cash also means lining up at reception which can take a long time, particularly on the last day of the cruise when other passengers have problems to sort out or bills to pay.
+Paying in cash also means lining up at reception, which can take a long time, particularly on the last day of the cruise when other passengers have problems and are sorting out their bills or bills to pay.

 When Will You Need Cash on a Cruise?